shutterfreak/topmark/README.md

 TopMark uses Click 8.2 and supports shell completions.
 The base command performs a dry‑run *check* by default and applies changes when `--apply` is provided.

+The `strip` subcommand is provided to remove entire headers.

 Logging verbosity is controlled globally: